broken/soulsifter/README.md

 ===========

 > **Warning**
-> This is no deprecated, and the new repository is at: https://github.com/broken/soulsifter-e
+> This is now deprecated, and the new repository is at: https://github.com/broken/soulsifter-e

 DJ/Organization Music app.